BSData-CHN/WH-40K-Chinese-Localization/README.md

 * __I found a bug!__

   _Great, thank you!
-Now you have two options:_
+Now you have two选项:_

   1. [Report it on Appspot][] - it's anonymous and no account is needed - one downside, you will need to manually check the progress of your issue.
   2. [Open Issue directly][] (green ```New Issue``` in upper-right) - you need a GitHub account and then can track progress (get notifications on it!), comment (i.e. answer our questions) and help us better!